What If? A Hayate no Gotoku! Alternate Retelling: Chapter 3: The Stars That Night…

 “Sheesh!
 Don’t act like you’ve seen a ghost!
 Do I look that ugly to you?

-always very cute.
+“No-no!
+Ojou-sama is always very cute.
 I was just surprised that you were in bed with me.”

 “I-in bed with you?
 That sounds so wrong… but more importantly.”